-US History is alive and well throughout the States, but there’s something special about the greater DC area that makes it feel as if it’s living and breathing.
-As my kids put it after our recent trip: “This is where history is still happening!”
+US History is alive and well throughout the States.
+However, there’s something special about the greater DC area that makes it feel as if it’s living and breathing.
+As my kids put it after our recent East Coast road trip: “This is where history is still happening!”

-As a mom, I thrilled at these words, because when I planned our summer road trip itinerary through greater DC, my goal was to help history come alive for my school-aged kids on our American history road trip.
+As a mom, I thrilled at these words.
+When I planned our summer East Coast road trip itinerary through the Mid-Atlantic states, my goal was to help history come alive for my school-aged kids on our American history road trip.
 Throughout the week we spent on our East Coast road trip, we made clay bricks in the Colonial fashion, saw George Washington’s death bed, looked out portholes of pilgrim ships, ate Revolutionary era foods, and stepped inside the White House.
 We saw fireworks burst behind the Washington Monument and laid eyes on the original Declaration of Independence.

 Maybe history finally felt current and relevant for the kids because we were able to tour George Washington’s estate in the same weekend we visited the White House, and saw Ford’s Theater just as we were learning about contemporary secret service details.

-The following US history field trips from DC can be done independently, or as one road trip as we did them.
+The following short trips from DC can be done independently, or as one East Coast road trip as we did them.
 Wondering when to go on an American history road trip?
-Families can always seek out historical lessons during any vacation, of course, but before planning a trip focused specifically on historical events in this region, I recommend waiting until kids are school-aged.
+Families can always seek out historical lessons during any vacation, of course.
+However, before planning a trip focused specifically on historical events from Gettysburg to Washington DC to Williamsburg, I recommend waiting until kids are school-aged.
 Kids ages 3rd grade and up are better able to spend significant time in museums and on tours.
 Luckily, the best historical destinations make learning fun for everyone on an American history road trip.